-The University also may disclose certain personally identifiable information from your education record without your prior written consent under the FERPA exception for disclosure of directory information.
+The university may also disclose certain personally identifiable information from your education record without your prior written consent under the FERPA exception for disclosure of directory information.
 "Directory information" is information that is not generally considered harmful or an invasion of privacy if disclosed.
-Golden Gate University designates only the following as directory information:
+GGU designates only the following as directory information:

-- a.
-Full name
+- Full name

-- b.
-Residential address (temporary and permanent)
+- Address

-- c.
-Employment address (including name of employer and employment position)
+- Telephone number

-- d.
-Telephone number
+- E-Mail address

-- e.
-E-mail address
+- Dates of attendance

-- f Dates of attendance
+- Enrollment status

-- g.
-Enrollment status
+- Major field of study

-- h.
-Major field of study
+- Participation in officially recognized activities

-- i.
-Participation in officially recognized activities
+- Awards

-- j.
-Awards
+- Honors (including Dean's List)

-- k.
-Honors (including Dean's List)
+- Degree(s) earned and date(s) conferred

-- 1. Degree(s) earned and date(s) conferred
+- ID card photograph

-Students who would like to prohibit the disclosure of their directory information must submit Request to Prevent Disclosure of Directory Information forms available from the Office of Records & Registration, the Law Registrar's Office or online.
-This Request may be submitted at any time.
-The Request becomes effective the day it is received by the appropriate office and remains in effect until revoked by submitting a signed written request to that same office.
-During the time it is in effect, Golden Gate University will not disclose directory information except upon signed written request.
+If you would like your directory information not to be disclosed, please fill out a Request to Prevent Disclosure of Directory Information form available from the Office of Records & Registration, the Law Registrar's Office, or online.
+You may submit this Request at any time.
+The Request becomes effective the day it is received by the appropriate Registrar's office and remains in effect until you revoke it in a signed written request to that same office.
+During the time it is in effect, GGU will not disclose your directory information except upon your signed written request.

 d.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.